We are having more fun than a human being should be allowed to have.

 So why does Obama and his party want to spread socialism all over the world and bring more of it to this country?

-Well, part of it has to do with yesterday's part of the article, which is as his ties to socialism and communism to his mentors, which brought him to this space where he is today, the place where he is today.
+Well, part of it has to do with yesterday's part of the article, which is his ties to socialism and communism to his mentors, which brought him to this space where he is today, the place where he is today.

-I'm a small business owner, it would kill me.
+I'm a small business owner.

-Uh I I can't believe this guy is even thinking of doing this.
+I can't believe this guy is even thinking of doing this.

-And if he gets control uh in in as president and then has Congress following him, my fear is that they will change things, that we will have no way out of these things that he sets up because nobody's gonna come in and say, Well, we're gonna take these things away because we're gonna have this fear of starving children and hurting the poor and everybody have these things in forever.
+And if he gets control as president and then has Congress following him, my fear is that they will change things, that we will have no way out of these things that he sets up.

-It's well, if it's as drastic as you say, they won't work, uh, and one of two things will happen then.
+Well, if it's as drastic as you say, they won't work.

-But the problem is that it it it'll it's gonna take a long time to roll it back.
+But the problem is that it's going to take a long time to roll it back if it ever gets implemented to the degree that Obama wants to.

-Oh, yes, I do obese.
+Oh, yes, I do.

 Now, right along the lines of what you said, who do you think is employed by these restaurants?

-The very people in South LA who need jobs.
+The very people in South L.A. who need jobs.

-I agree with you, but you know something, it brings me to another point I would like to make.
+It brings me to another point I would like to make.

 What's that?

-And that and here's my fear.
+And here's my fear.

-And my fear is that they somehow will set up some kind of a commission or something to monitor elections so that we don't have any hanky panky in elections and set it up so that Republicans never win.
+And my fear is that they somehow will set up some kind of a commission or something to monitor elections so that we don't have any hanky-panky in elections and set it up so that Republicans never win.

-I know a lot of people who have that fear that the Democrats, once they get their power back, they're not going to go through another eight years like this.
+And that way we're trapped in this endless stage of Democrats constantly winning and perpetuating these things because if they instituted any of these things, they would fail, like you say, I know a lot of people who have that fear that the Democrats, once they get their power back, they're not going to go through another eight years like this.

 They're not going to let a Bush get elected.